I suppose ‘growing up’ is inevitable.

 I don’t even remember if I was actually enjoying myself when I was 20.
 I assume that I was because I didn’t have any of the stresses that I do these days.
 But in reality I’m sure I must have had other different worries back then.
 Yeh, nah, I’m pretty sure it was awesome actually!
 What stresses are there when you’re young?
 I was renting and paying peanuts for my flat, working but not having to worry about earning as much as possible.
 Swanning off to festivals, dancing lots, eating not much, camping for months by a river with a group of fellow travelers, pretty much just enjoying life.

 Of course there’s absolutely no reason why I can’t keep doing those things, or a version of those things now that I’m older.
-I don’t really want to have to pee in the bushes for months while camping anymore…. those days are done.

 What does start to fade as you get older though is confidence in yourself and therefore your ability to keep enjoying all the things that you loved in your youth.
-It gets harder to be spontaneous when you have to put in for holidays with work, book the animals into the kennels, save for a nice hotel because camping is nice sometimes but not always ……So you start to talk yourself out of it and put it in the too hard basket, or have to plan for it so far in advance that there is definitely nothing remotely spontaneous about it.
+It gets harder to be spontaneous when you have to put in for holidays with work, book the animals into the kennels, save for a nice airbnb because camping is nice sometimes but not always ……So you start to talk yourself out of it and put it in the too hard basket, or have to plan for it so far in advance that there is definitely nothing remotely spontaneous about it.

 Anyhoo, I don’t really need a hair wrap to make me feel young.
 I just need to keep doing the things that I enjoy doing, things I have always enjoyed doing.
 Hanging out with people I enjoy being with.
-Keep active and enthusiastic.
+Keeping active and enthusiastic.
 Hopefully I can keep doing that way way way into my old age.